 Martin Zachariasen sees continuing the growth ITU has undergone in recent years as his main task.

-»“There is still a significant need to educate more IT specialists in Denmark, and within the coming years we aim to educate at least 100 additional candidates a year, if the financial framework allows it.
-This is quite a lot when you look at the total production of IT candidates in Denmark,” says Martin Zachariasen.
+»“There is still a significant need to educate more IT specialists in Denmark, and within the coming years we aim to educate at least 100 additional graduates per year, if the financial framework allows it.
+This is quite a lot when you look at the total production of IT graduates in Denmark,” says Martin Zachariasen.

-There is still a significant need to educate more IT specialists in Denmark, and within the coming years we aim to educate at least 100 additional candidates a year, if the financial framework allows it.«
+There is still a significant need to educate more IT specialists in Denmark, and within the coming years we aim to educate at least 100 additional graduates per year, if the financial framework allows it.

 Competition for researchers and funding